The self serving bias is a tendency of human beings to take all the credit for success and blame external factors for failures.

 Researchers have conducted studies on couples by asking them, “Do you or your partner contribute more to the relationship?”

-Results have shown that both men and women feel that they contribute more and the other does not do enough.
+Results have shown that both men and women feel they contribute more and the other does not do enough.
 Each one blames the other for the problems in the relationship.
 When both expect the other to change, frustrations and conflicts prevail.

 Instead, you must self introspect to check what can you do for your partner.